DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/AllDayPanelMode/description.md

 Displays all appointments that have the [allDay](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#allDay) property set to **true** and the ones that last 24 hours or longer.
 The Scheduler does not display these appointments in the view.

 - *'allDay'* (default)
 Displays only appointments that have the [allDay](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#allDay) property set to **true**.
-The Scheduler shows other appointments on the view.
+The Scheduler shows other appointments in the view.

 - *'hidden'*
 Hides the **All day** panel.
 The Scheduler shows all appointments on the view.